Local journalists spotlighted during National Newspaper Week

 Oct 3-9 is celebrated as National Newspaper Week.
 The Enid News & Eagle is the primary local news source for Enid, Garfield County and much of Northwest Oklahoma.
 Enid News & Eagle is published six days a week in print and through an online E-Edition and 24 hours online with regularly updated stories, information, events and notices on enidnews.com and on Facebook.

 The Enid News & Eagle is proud of the journalists serving our coverage area.
-In honor of their work, the News & Eagle will be publishing information about each of our reporters and editors this week.
+In honor of their work, the News & Eagle has been publishing information about each of our reporters and editors this week.
+Our last installment is our photographer, Billy Hefton.

-Alexander Ewald, copy editor and reporterAlexander Ewald is a news reporter and copy editor who’s been in the newspaper business since he did a class group project in fifth grade.
-By high school, he interned at his local paper and eventually led the student newspaper.

-Born and raised in the San Francisco Bay Area but with family in the Tulsa area, Ewald decided to move to the Midwest to study journalism at the University of Oklahoma, and he has since stayed in the Sooner State.
-During the school year, he worked in several positions at the OU Daily, while in summers out of school, he interned as a reporter at the weekly Oklahoma Gazette, then at the Muskogee Phoenix, another CNHI daily newspaper.
+We hope you have enjoyed getting to know a little bit more about the dedicated journalists covering Enid, Garfield County and Northwest Oklahoma.

 Commented